Monica Green (historian)

-Monica H. Green is an independent scholar who specializes in premodern and medieval plagues and medicine.
+Monica H. Green is an American historian of science who specializes in premodern and medieval plagues and medicine.
 She also has extensive research into medieval women and how gender affected Western healthcare.
 She was inspired to research women and gender's role in premodern healthcare after reading Christine de Pizan's "Book of the City of Ladies".

 Education

-Green earned a Bachelor's of Arts degree from Barnard College in 1978.
-She then attended Princeton University where she earned her Master's degree in 1981 and her Ph.D. on the History of Science in 1985.
+Green received a Bachelor of Arts degree from Barnard College in 1978.
+She then attended Princeton University, where she obtained a master's degree in 1981 and her Ph.D. in the history of science in 1985.
 Her doctoral thesis was titled, "The Transmission of Ancient Theories of Female Physiology and Disease Through the Early Middle Ages."
 It examines the evolution of gynecological texts throughout ancient Latin and Arabic cultures.

 Career

 Green was a lecturer at Princeton University from 1983 to 1985.
 After that, she became a postdoctoral fellow and visiting lecturer at University of North Carolina, Chapel Hill from 1985 to 1987.
 She was then appointed to assistant professor of history at Duke University in 1987, and was promoted to associate professor of history in 1995.
 She was a fellow at the Radcliffe Institute for Advanced Study, from 2001–2002.
 Green held an American Council of Learned Societies Fellowship in 2009.
 Her project was titled The Midwife, the Surgeon, and the Lawyer: The Intersections of Obstetrics and Law to 1800.
 Returning to Princeton University in 1990 to 1992 as well as from 2013-2014, she became a fellow at the Institute for Advanced Study.
 In 2001 she was appointed professor of history at Arizona State University.
 In 2013, she was a visiting fellow in medieval studies at Fordham University.
 Since December, 2019 she has been continuing her work as an independent scholar.

 Green edited the first volume of the Journal, The Medieval Globe in 2015, and she is on the editorial board.
 She often is called upon by media outlets such as The Washington Post to discuss pandemics and the spread of disease.